 ECON 680 and eight courses or their equivalent from ECON 601-679.
 Enrolment in any combination of courses is subject to the approval of the Head of Department.
 Some second semester courses may have a first semester course as a prerequisite.
 Candidates can normally attempt each course on offer only once.
-All full-time candidates shall normally take ECON 680 and four other courses or their equivalent in each semester.
+All full-time candidates shall normally take ECON 680 and four other courses, or their equivalent, in each semester.

-- P: (1) ECON 321 and 42 other points in 300-level courses.
+- ECON 321 and 42 other points in 300-level courses.
 Normally a B+ average or better is required in these courses. - (2) ECON 201, and ECON 211 or 213 (or equivalent as approved by the Head of Department).

-Four courses from EDUC 402-481, EDUC 657.
+EDUC 480 and three courses from EDUC 402-479 (subject to NZVCC CUAP approval due December 2009).
 The combination of courses to be taken by a candidate is subject to the approval of the Head of School.
 EDUC 480 requires the presentation of a written report on a research project approved by the Head of School.
-The report must be completed and presented by 15 February in the calendar year following the year of enrolment for the project.
-A copy of the requirements for the completion and presentation of the project is available from the School.

 P: 56 points in Education courses at 300-level.
 Candidates will normally be expected to have a B average in their prerequisite courses.

-Four courses from ENGL 401-480, selected with the approval of the Programme Director.
-ENGL 480 Extended Essay must be submitted by 1 November in the year in which the courses are completed, unless an extension of time is granted by the Programme Director on the recommendation of the essay supervisor.
+ENGL 480 and three courses from ENGL 401-442, selected with the approval of the Programme Director (subject to NZVCC CUAP approval due December 2009).
+ENGL 480 Research Essay must be submitted by 1 November in the year in which the courses are completed, unless an extension of time is granted by the Programme Director on the recommendation of the essay supervisor.
 Note: 400-level English courses have a minimum enrolment of 5 students.